 In class 12th, you need to focus on the board exam preparation as well as JEE preparation.
 This is the most crucial year.
 You need to work on your time-management skills this year.
-Because time is the only factor which will give you an edge over other competitors.
+Because time is the only factor that will give you an edge over other competitors.
 Here is what you need to do.

 Balanced Time Table

-Prepare a balanced time-table keeping in mind your class 12th board and JEE Main preparation.
+Prepare a balanced timetable keeping in mind your class 12th board and JEE Main preparation.
 Take out time for physical activities and some entertainment to refresh your mind.

 You must have completed the JEE Main exam syllabus till now.
-If there any new topics, you can cover them.
+If there are any new topics, you can cover them.
 Keep your focus on revising all the topics.
 Take out your revision notes.
 If there is any confusion, read the topic again.
-Take help of your subject teachers in clearing your doubts.
+Take the help of your subject teachers in clearing your doubts.